lanl/LaGriT/README.md

 #### Building LaGriT - Simple

-The simplest way to build LaGriT is with auto dectection and no options.
+The simplest way to build LaGriT uses cmake with auto dectection and no options.
 Type the following (you can name the build directory anything you want).

 ```bash